La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 > **mi pu pu'o tavla le mikce**
 > _I was about to speak to the doctor (I was not speaking at that time, the event hadn't started by that time)._

+<pixra url="/assets/pixra/cilre/puho_nenri.png" caption="le prenu pu'o zvati le nenri" definition="The person is about to be inside."></pixra>

 <!-- -->

 > **le sanmi ca pu'o bredi**